top of page

 Variety is the Spice of Life?

-Variation in my work keeps me moving and motivated, rather than getting stuck on one thing, which can easily happen if I lose confidence or get in a slump.
+Variation in my work keeps me moving and motivated, rather than getting stuck on one thing, which could easily happen if I lose confidence or get in a slump.

-For example, at the beginning of this year my workshops and retreats weren’t booking well at all, so I paused them and focused on my content creation work, because that was flowing much more effortlessly.
+For example, at the beginning of this year my workshops and retreats weren’t feeling good to me, so I paused them and focused on my content creation work, because that was flowing much more effortlessly.
+I'm so glad I did, because it gave me such a boost, emotionally and financially.

 Finding Community: